TheUsefulLists/UsefulMods/Performance/Performance115.md

 | [Phosphor](https://www.curseforge.com/minecraft/mc-mods/phosphor-forge) | None | Phosphor is a Minecraft mod which works to optimize one of game's most inefficient areas, the lighting engine | jellysquid_ | Both | none |

 [![Home](https://i.imgur.com/zGuelkW.png)](/README.md)

+[^1]: AI Improvements newer versions (1.14+) don't have as much impact as the older versions have, since in newer versions of Minecraft, a lot of fixes to the AI are implemented ([Sources: Curseforge page FAQ, [Dev](https://media.discordapp.net/attachments/254806806516203520/831525756143534150/unknown.png)]).